-Informed consent should be obtained from each patient 16 years and over before enrolment into the study.
-Due to the poor outcomes in COVID-19 patients who require ventilation (>90% mortality in one cohort6), patients who lack capacity to consent due to severe disease (e.g. needs ventilation), and for whom a relative to act as the legally designated representative is not available (in person), randomisation and consequent treatment will proceed with consent provided by a clinician (independent of the trial^b) who will act as the legally designated representative (if allowed by local regulations).
+Due to the poor outcomes in COVID-19 patients who require ventilation (>90% mortality in one cohort9), patients who lack capacity to consent due to severe disease (e.g. needs ventilation), and for whom a relative to act as the legally designated representative is not available, randomisation and consequent treatment will proceed with consent provided by a treating clinician (independent of the clinician seeking to enrol the patient) who will act as the legally designated representative (if allowed by local regulations).
+Consent will then be obtained from the patient's personal legally designated representative (or directly from the patient if they recover promptly) at the earliest opportunity.